The Power and Perils of the “Artificial Hand”: Considering AI Through the Ideas of Adam Smith’

-Gita Gopinath, First Deputy Managing Director of the International Monetary Fund, will present the first lecture in this series which will touch on what Adam Smith would say about the state of globalisation.
+Gita Gopinath, First Deputy Managing Director of the International Monetary Fund, presented the first talk of the Hunter Lecture Series for Tercentenary Week.

 The Hunter Foundation Lecture Series form part of the University of Glasgow's Adam Smith Tercentenary celebrations which mark the 300th anniversary of one of our most famous alumni, whose pioneering work has had a lasting impact on the way the world considers economics, politics and society.